peeveen/react-select-test/README.md

 # Demo App

+## UI disruption when different theme object is returned

 1. Run and launch app (localhost:3000)
 2. Scroll to bottom of screen
 3. Open menu on react-select controls at the foot of the screen